Stocks edge lower as investors wait to hear from the Fed

 The surge this summer of virus cases because of the highly contagious delta variant now hangs over the broader market and is blurring the view on the economy's continued recovery.
 The path of the virus and its impact on consumer spending and job growth could be a factor in the Fed's decision making.

+“We're having a pretty cautious week for the most part,” said Chris Zaccarelli, chief investment officer for Independent Advisor Alliance.
+“A lot of the people who were optimistic that reopening would happen quickly are obviously disappointed, but we're looking at what’s happening with the delta variant as more of a setback, not a change in direction,” he said.

-The seemingly aggressive spread of the delta variant has prompted U.S. health officials to recommend COVID-19 booster shots to all vaccinated Americans, though the overall plan awaits a Food and Drug Administration evaluation of the safety and effectiveness of a third dose.
+The surprisingly aggressive spread of the delta variant has prompted U.S. health officials to recommend COVID-19 booster shots to all vaccinated Americans, though the overall plan awaits a Food and Drug Administration evaluation of the safety and effectiveness of a third dose.
 Makers of COVID-19 vaccines were mixed following the news.
-Pfizer rose 1% and Moderna fell 2.6%.
+Pfizer rose 1% and Moderna fell 2.3%.

 Earnings season is winding down, with retailers being among the last industries to report.
 Lowe's rose 10.3% after the home improvement company reported results that were better than expected.
 It also gave an upbeat forecast.
 That's in contrast to Home Depot, which the day before seemed to indicate a slowing down in sales after the do-it-yourself boom in the pandemic.